monotone-studio/monotone/README.md

 #### Five Seconds to Mars

-Following results depend on your hardware (ram / cpu) and can be scaled further by playing with the benchmark settings.
+Following results depend on your hardware (RAM / CPU) and can be scaled further by playing with the benchmark settings.

 Maxing out metrics: (1000 bytes per event = 250 metrics per event):